COVID-19 Treatment Self-Assessment

 COVID-19 treatments are currently available in B.C. and may benefit some people who have recently tested positive for COVID-19.

-They have been shown to prevent COVID-19 from getting worse in high-risk patients with mild to moderate symptoms, if taken within 5 to 7 days of symptoms starting.
+They have been shown to prevent COVID-19 from getting worse in high-risk patients if taken within 7 days of symptoms starting.

-These treatments do not prevent COVID-19, before or after an exposure.
+These treatments do not prevent COVID-19.
 Important safety considerations, like how they interact with other medications, may limit their use for some people.

 Who can access treatments